-Gulf War Illnesses linked to service in Afghanistan
+Gulf War Illnesses linked to Afghanistan service

 If you served in Afghanistan, you may suffer from illnesses or other conditions related to service in this region.
 Find out if you can get disability compensation or benefits.